-Fisheries for snapper grouper, dolphin wahoo, and coastal migratory pelagics are heavily regulated, which impacts the human communities.
+The Gulf and South Atlantic fisheries are heavily regulated, which impacts the human communities.
 The social and cultural environment is described in Section 3.4.
 Cumulative impacts on the socioeconomic environment are included in Section 4.4.2 of this CEA.
-Man-made disasters such as oil spills, and non-point source pollution are always potential stressors on the natural environment.
+Manmade disasters such as oil spills, and non-point source pollution are always potential stressors on the natural environment.
 As long as humans are utilizing resources and conducting activities in and around the areas where federal fisheries are prosecuted, there exists a risk that some unintended harm to the resources fishery participants rely on could occur.